je-nunez/subsegment-tcp-speeds-l7/README.md

 # Example:

-      This is an example with four hosts making up the chain of communication sub-segments in the network, the client A works with (connects to) B, B to C, and C to Z.
+In the `examples` subdirectory of this project there is a simple set of wrappers to be used around this script.

-      B can be in another co-location or geographically remote in comparison to A, or be an entry point with heavy-load to another network, etc. The same applies with C in comparison to B, it can be in another co-location or geographically remote in comparison to C, etc; and so on in this delay-sensitive computer network.
+A more general case with four layers of hosts making up the chain of communication sub-segments in the network, the client layer `A` works with (connects to) next layer `B`, `B` to hops in layer `C`, and `C` to the backend layer `Z`.
+Layer `B` can be in another co-location or geographically remote in comparison to `A`, or be an entry point with heavy-load to another network, etc. The same applies with `C` in comparison to `B`, it can be in another co-location or geographically remote in comparison to `C`, etc; and so on in this delay-sensitive computer network: annotations can help to distinguish which `instance` in which `layer` the network packet has passed through:

            source host A: